po5/mpv_sponsorblock/README.md

 - H (shift+h) to downvote the last segment

 These can be remapped with the following script bindings: `sponsorblock/set_segment`, `sponsorblock/submit_segment`, `sponsorblock/upvote_segment`, `sponsorblock/downvote_segment`

+Add lines in the following format to your input.conf: `alt+g script-binding sponsorblock/set_segment`